-How to Get the Buy Box on Amazon
+How to Win the Buy Box on Amazon

-How to get the Amazon Buy Box is obviously the question that all Amazon sellers are asking!
-Amazon draw in billions of dollars every year and 82% of that goes through the Buy Box.
-While you can do well on Amazon without winning the Buy Box, it is clear that becoming a Buy Box winner will put you at an advantage — enabling you to increase your sales volume and profits.
+Amazon draws in billions of dollars every year and over 80% of that goes through the Buy Box.
+While you can do well on Amazon without winning the Buy Box, it is clear that becoming a Buy Box winner will put you at an advantage — enabling you to increase your sales volume, profits, and overall visibility to customers.

 Requirements for Winning the Buy Box